-Aria uses the IEEE802.15.4 standard, with channels that are 3MHz in width and not overlapping.
+Aria uses the IEEE802.15.4 standard, with channels that are 3MHz in width and do not overlap.
 Many Aria channels do, however, coincide with the common WiFi channels.
 The notable exceptions are Aria channels 4, 9 and 14, which fall into the gaps between the most commonly used WiFi channels: